 Financial Services Lab

 As a Niagara student, you’ll take many of your classes in one of our three state-of-the-art business technology classrooms, including our Financial Services Laboratory.
-In your accounting class, you’ll learn to extract and analyze financial statements with tools such as QuickBooks and x*.
-In marketing, you can perform high level data analysis using statistics packages, including SAS.
+In your accounting class, you’ll learn with a powerful accounting system such as Quickbooks, and how to use @Risk and Capital IQ to extract and analyze financial data.
+In marketing, you can perform analysis of big data using statistics packages like SPSS and visualize with Tableau.
 In the supply chain classes, you will use simulation and modeling software to plan for optimum delivery of goods.
-The finance classes develop models in Excel to analyze stocks and bonds, and plan portfolio strategies.
+The finance and analytics classes develop models in Excel, Python, and R to analyze stocks and bonds to plan portfolio strategies.

 The Financial Services Laboratory, located in Bisgrove Hall, Room 150, offers the following in software resources:

-Complete source of financial and pricing data on equity securities, with 20-year historical coverage.
-It allows students to prepare, analyze and run studies on security pricing and trading strategies.
+Complete source of deep financial and pricing data on public and private companies with expert opinions and forecasts.
+It allows students to prepare, analyze, and run studies on security pricing and trading strategies.

 Portfolio management software that provides complete analysis of portfolio holdings.
-Real-time information is provided on securities prices, showing order flow and execution as it is happening on the exchanges.
-Full text of analyst's research reports, company conference calls and press conferences.
+Real-time information is provided on security prices, showing order flow and execution as it is happening on the exchanges.
+Full text of analyst’s research reports, company conference calls, and press conferences.

 Analysis and ranking of mutual fund securities.